solyarisoftware/nera.vim/README.md

 To assign to function key `F1` a substitution for visual mode and single word selection:

-- step 1: map F1
+- map F1

       :NesaSetFunctionKeyLabel f1 person_name

-- step 2: put the cursor at the begin of the word you want to annotate:
+- put the cursor at the begin of the word you want to annotate:

       mi chiamo Giorgio Robino ed abito in corso Magenta 35/4 a Genova ^
                 |
                 set the vim cursor here

-- step 3: press `F1`.
+- press `F1`.
 The line is updated with the entity notation syntax decoration:

       mi chiamo [Giorgio](person_name) Robino ed abito in corso Magenta 35/4 a Genova